Cookie: Description

-Cookies are most commonly baked until crisp or else for just long enough to ensure soft interior.
+Cookies are most commonly baked until crisp or else for just long enough to ensure a soft interior.
 Other types of cookies are not baked at all, such as varieties of peanut butter cookies that use solidified chocolate rather than set eggs and wheat gluten as a binder.
 Cookies are produced in a wide variety of styles, using an array of ingredients including sugars, spices, chocolate, butter, peanut butter, nuts, or dried fruits.

 A general theory of cookies may be formulated in the following way.
 Despite its descent from cakes and other sweetened breads, the cookie in almost all its forms has abandoned water as a medium for cohesion.
 Water in cakes serves to make the batter as thin as possible, the better to allow bubbles—responsible for a cake's fluffiness—to form.
 In the cookie the agent of cohesion has become some form of oil.
 Oils, whether in the form of butter, vegetable oils, or lard, are much more viscous than water and evaporate freely at a far higher temperature.
-Thus a cake made with butter or eggs in place of water is much denser after removal from the oven.
+Thus, a cake made with butter or eggs in place of water is much denser after removal from the oven.

 Rather than evaporating as water does in a baking cake, oils in cookies remain.
 These oils saturate the cavities created during baking by bubbles of escaping gases.
 These gases are primarily composed of steam vaporized from the egg whites and the carbon dioxide released by heating the baking powder.
 This saturation produces the most texturally attractive feature of the cookie, and indeed all fried foods: crispness saturated with a moisture (namely oil) that does not render soggy the food it has soaked into.

 History

-Cookie-like hard wafers have existed for as long as baking is documented, in part because they survive travel very well, but they were usually not sweet enough to be considered cookies by modern standards.
+Cookie-like hard wafers have existed for as long as baking has been documented, in part because they survive travel very well, but they were usually not sweet enough to be considered cookies by modern standards.

 Cookies appear to have their origins in 7th century AD Persia, shortly after the use of sugar became relatively common in the region.
 They spread to Europe through the Muslim conquest of Spain.
 By the 14th century, they were common in all levels of society throughout Europe, from royal cuisine to street vendors.
 The first documented instance of the figure-shaped gingerbread man was at the court of Elizabeth I of England in the 16th century.
 She had the gingerbread figures made and presented in the likeness of some of her important guests.

 With global travel becoming widespread at that time, cookies made a natural travel companion, a modernized equivalent of the travel cakes used throughout history.
 One of the most popular early cookies, which traveled especially well and became known on every continent by similar names, was the jumble, a relatively hard cookie made largely from nuts, sweetener, and water.